Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 #### --( Nenshou Fuuin - Burning Seal )--
 A highly-specialized, highly-effective sealing technique used to prevent an individual from handling weapons.
 Though it's applied as a single seal, it appears on both the recipient's (or rather, victim's) hands, clearly recognizable as some form of ninja sealing technique or tattoo meant to emulate one.
 Whenever the recipient holds a weapon, the seal activates.
 As the lines of the seal begin glowing a dark, heated red, the victim's skin will start to burn and smolder.
 Within seconds their flesh will start to smoke as they're baked alive; if one is willful or self-destructive enough to not drop the weapon they're holding, they'll soon have their arms reduced into charred, blackened husks.

-- Chakra: 20, raised to 34 if it hits
+- Chakra: +20, raised to +40 if it hits
-- Range: Touch
-- Speed: 18
+- Speed: +14
 - Special: Exclusive

-Effects: The seal activates whenever someone holds a weapon.
+Effects: This is used as a link to any basic unarmed attack.
+On a hit, you apply the seal, which activates whenever the person it's applied to holds a weapon.
 After 10 IC, a Minor Energy Wound is inflicted to whichever arm they were holding the weapon with; in the case of a two handed weapon, this is both arms.
 Dropping the weapon will end this technique's effects immediately.
 If they're currently suffering from a wound inflicted by the Burning Seal, it instead inflicts a wound of one higher category on that arm: Major, then Severe, then finally Critical.
 For example, if a shinobi drew a nodachi and decided to use it one-handed (holding it in their right hand) starting on IC 12, on IC 22 they would suffer a Minor Energy wound to their right arm.
 If they then began two-handing it, on IC 32 they would have a Minor on their left arm and a Major (in addition to the existing Minor) on their right.
 On IC 42 those would be Major and Severe; on IC 52, they would become Severe and Critical; and finally, by IC 62 they would have a Critical Energy wound on both arms.